gaph/dkkma/_posts/2015-03-25-inbound-marketing-how-to-get-started-in-5-minutes.md

 ## What is Inbound Marketing?

-- Personalised: Targeted, quality content that answers prospects and customers questions and needs.
+- Personalized: Targeted, quality content that answers prospects and customers questions and needs.
 - Multi-Channel: Reach prospects where they are and want to interact with you.
 - Timing &amp; Analytics: Publish the right content at the right time and measure the reach (Number of visits, shares)